We're Going on a Bear Hunt: Mobile app

 A mobile app, based on the book, was launched in December 2016.
 It is available on Amazon, Android, and Apple platforms.

 Cultural impact

-In 2013, the novelists Josie Lloyd and Emlyn Rees wrote a bestselling parody of the book, called We're Going On A Bar Hunt, which was illustrated by Gillian Johnson in the style of the original and was published by Constable books and then republished by Little, Brown & Company.
+In 2013, the novelists Josie Lloyd and Emlyn Rees wrote a parody of the book, called We're Going On A Bar Hunt, which was illustrated by Gillian Johnson in the style of the original and was published by Constable books and then republished by Little, Brown & Company.